miromannino/MExpr/README.md

 MExpr
 =====

-Library that parse mathematical expression with implicit multiplications.
+Library that parses mathematical expressions with implicit multiplications.

-The library use bison and flex to parse a string that represent a mathematical expression.
-The parser was made to manage complex expression like this:
+The library uses bison and flex to parse a string that represents a mathematical expression.
+The parser was made to manage complex expressions like this:

 	_sum(2+2yx^2, -735)-3(_sum(1,2) + _sum(1,2,3))(-5x)

-###Implicit multiplication
+###Implicit multiplications

-As you can see it use implicit multiplications, if you write `xy` the parser understands that you want multiply two variables `x` and `y`.
-But is not the only case where you can have an implicit multiplication, there are some examples:
+If you write `xy`, the parser understands that you want to multiply two variables: `x` and `y`.
+But this is not the only case where you can have an implicit multiplication, there are some other examples:

 	-3xy^2
 	(3+3)(5-3)
 	-(3-2)

-But for this reason, you can't use variables that have more of a single character, because if you write `xy` the parser can't distinguishes if it is the variable `xy` or if it is `x * y`.
-In the future I write something to support multi-character variables, using some special symbols.
+But for this reason, you can't use variables that have more than a single character.
+Infact, if you write `xy`, the parser can't distinguish between the variable `xy` and the multiplication `x * y`.
+In the future, I'll write something to support multi-character variables, using some special symbols.

 ###Functions

-Another problems is that if you write `f(x)` the parser can't distinguishes if it is a function `f` called with the `x` argument, or if it is a variable `f` that multiply the `(x)` expression.
-For this reason the functions always start with the `_` character.
+Another problems, is that if you write `f(x)` the parser can't distinguish between the function `f` called with the `x` argument and the variable `f` that multiplies the `(x)` expression.
+For this reason, the functions always start with the `_` character.
 Now, `_f(x)` calls the `f` function and `f(x)` is a multiplication between the `f` and `x` variables.

 The function can have more than one argument.
-For example you can define the function `_sum(a,b)` that sum two number.
-But you can define `_sum(a,b,c)` too, at the same time.
-In fact, the parser can manages overloaded function distinguishing the two function from the number of arguments.
+For example, you can define the function `_sum(a,b)` that adds two numbers.
+Furthermore, you can define `_sum(a,b,c)` too, that adds three numbers.
+In fact, the parser can manage overloaded functions distinguishing the two functions from the number of arguments.

 ###Environment

-The Environment maintains the value associated to a variable symbol, and the pointer to a function associated to a function symbol.
-The Environment is dynamic, you may have a parsed expression that use the `_foo` function, but it has never been define.
-If you try to evaluate this expression, the interpreter give you an exception.
+The Environment maintains the value associated to a variable symbol.
+Moreover, it maintains the pointer to a function associated to a function symbol.
+The Environment is dynamic, you may have a parsed expression that uses the `_foo` function, but it has never been defined.
+If you try to evaluate this expression, the interpreter gives you an exception.
 Then, if you define the `_foo` function, you can evaluate the expression without any problem.
-Also, you can redefine function, or change the value of a defined variable.
+Also, you can redefine a defined function, or change the value of a defined variable.

 ###STDFunctions

-The library has a set of standard functions that you can use in your expression, the standard function is the same of the math.h library.
+The library has a set of standard functions that you can use in your expressions.
+This functions are the same of the math.h library.

 For example:

 	_sqrt(_floor(_exp(5)))

+uses the math.h functions: `sqrt`, `floor` and `exp`.

 The standard constants (like `pi` and `e`) will be introduced with the multiple-character variables.

 How it works
 ------------

-The library parse the input string and builds an AST Tree, for example the `-3xy^2` build this tree:
+The library parses the input string, then it builds an AST Tree.
+For example the `-3xy^2` builds this tree:

 	[ * ]─[ -1 ]
   	  └───[ * ]─[ 3 ]